Frequently Asked Questions

 Q. Where can I get Lateral Flow Device Rapid tests from?

-A. Any enrolled student can collect test kits from our London Road Campus reception from 08:30 on Monday to 16:30 on Friday (including during the holiday period).
+A. Students can collect test kits from any campus reception or Student Services.
 You can also obtain Test kits from local centres.
 Details can be found by following the links below:

 Q. What happens if I test positive for one of the Lateral Flow Device tests?